 It is recommended to wait at least 60 minutes after your crown has been cemented before eating anything.
 During the first 24 to 36 hours, do strictly avoid foods that are hot, sticky, or chewy.
 Likewise, avoid hard foods such as nuts, chips, or bagels as these can either chip the dental crown or fracture your own tooth.

 Removing a permanent crown can be more challenging as the process would involve sectioning the existing crown before it can be removed.

-We look forward to answering any questions you may have in your pursuit of health, beauty and mind.
+We look forward to answering any questions you may have in your pursuit of health, beauty, and a peace of mind.
 Feel free to drop us a message right here.